We treat a lot of rabbits at Spinney Vets. And most of the time, the problems we treat were caused by – or made worse by – poor dietary choices.

 - Sugary treats

-These items are low in fibre and high in sugar, which makes them almost the opposite of what your rabbit needs.
+These items are low in fiber and high in sugar, which makes them almost the opposite of what your rabbit needs.
 And it should go without saying that rabbits need continuous access to clean drinking water.
 You should change their water twice a day, and more during the winter months, to make sure it doesn’t freeze.

 What about commercial rabbit food?

 Many pet shops sell commercial pellets or muesli for rabbits.
 The best commercial rabbit food contains complete pellets that all look identical.
 This indicates that it’s balanced.
-However, certain brands of commercial rabbit food contains a mixture of ingredients, not all of which are good for your rabbit.
+However, certain brands of commercial rabbit food contain a mixture of ingredients, not all of which are good for your rabbit.